Genetically modified crops: Extended shelf life

 The first genetically modified crop approved for sale in the U.S. was the FlavrSavr tomato, which had a longer shelf life.
 First sold in 1994, FlavrSavr tomato production ceased in 1997.
 It is no longer on the market.

 In November 2014, the USDA approved a GM potato that prevents bruising.

 In February 2015 Arctic Apples were approved by the USDA, becoming the first genetically modified apple approved for US sale.
 Gene silencing was used to reduce the expression of polyphenol oxidase (PPO), thus preventing enzymatic browning of the fruit after it has been sliced open.
 The trait was added to Granny Smith and Golden Delicious varieties.
-The trait includes a bacterial antibiotic resistance gene that provides resistance to the antibiotic kanamycin.
-The genetic engineering involved cultivation in the presence of kanamycin, which allowed only resistant cultivars to survive.
-Humans consuming apples do not acquire kanamycin resistance, per arcticapple.com.
 The FDA approved the apples in March 2015.

 Improved photosynthesis

 Plants use non-photochemical quenching to protect them from excessive amounts of sunlight.
 Plants can switch on the quenching mechanism almost instantaneously, but it takes much longer for it to switch off again.
-During the time that it is switched off, the amount of energy that is wasted increases.
+During the time that it is switched on, the amount of energy that is wasted increases.
 A genetic modification in three genes allows to correct this (in a trial with tobacco plants).
 As a result, yields were 14-20% higher, in terms of the weight of the dry leaves harvested.
 The plants had larger leaves, were taller and had more vigorous roots.

 Another improvement that can be made on the photosynthesis process (with C3 pathway plants) is on photorespiration.
 By inserting the C4 pathway into C3 plants, productivity may increase by as much as 50% for cereal crops, such as rice.